bemozi/bemozi.github.io/README.md

 > [!WARNING]
 > Backups are mandatory for sensitive data.

-In no event shall the authors or copyright holders be liable for any damages (including, but not limited to, direct, indirect, incidental, special, or consequential damages) arising out of the use or inability to use Statim.
+In no event shall the authors or copyright holders be liable for any damages (including, but not limited to, direct, indirect, incidental, special, or consequential damages) arising out of the use or inability to use **Statim**.

 ## Legal Information